emkcloud/livewire-tweak/docs/contents/flux.md

 # Prefix for Flux

-Through this option, you can add a prefix to the standard path of Livewire Flux assets and routes.
+Through this feature, you can add a prefix to the standard path of Livewire Flux assets and routes.
 Use environment variables.

 ```ini
 LIVEWIRE_TWEAK_FLUX_PREFIX_ENABLE=true